Apple21-art/Kru/README.md

 }
 ```

-More examples live in [`tests/`](./tests) — they double as the conformance
+More examples live in [`tests/`](./tests).
+They double as the conformance
 suite and as a rough guide to what's currently supported.

-## Testing
+Testing:

 ```bash
 ./kru0 test
 ```

-This compiles and runs every `.kru` file in `tests/`, reporting a pass/fail
+This compiles and runs every `.kru` file in `tests/` and prints a pass/fail
 summary.
-As of this ALPHA-1 release, most core-language tests pass; some
+As of ALPHA-1, most core-language tests pass.
+Some `stage5` tests
-`stage5` tests targeting newer standard-library and multi-value-return
+that target newer standard library and multi-value-return features are still
-features are still failing (see below) and are being worked on.
+failing (see below), and I'm actively working through them.

-## Known Issues
+Known Issues:

-This is an alpha release.
-Known gaps, tracked for upcoming versions:
+This is an alpha release, so there are gaps I'm still closing:

 - A handful of `stage5_*` tests (arrays, mod, strings, errors, core, math)
-  fail to parse — these exercise standard-library modules (`kru_io`,
+  fail to parse.
+These exercise standard library modules (`kru_io`,
-  `kru_env`, `kru_mem`, `kru_result`, `kru_option`) and syntax that's still
+  `kru_env`, `kru_mem`, `kru_result`, `kru_option`) and some syntax that's
-  being finalized.
+  still being finalized.
-- No formal language specification yet — the `tests/` directory is currently
+- No formal language spec yet.
+Right now the `tests/` directory is the
-  the closest thing to one.
+  closest thing to one.
-- Error messages are functional but not yet polished for readability.
+- Error messages work but aren't polished yet.

-Bug reports and issues are welcome — this is an active work in progress.
+Bug reports and issues are welcome.
+This is still very much in progress.

-## Roadmap
+Roadmap:

-- [ ] Finish standard-library module support (`kru_io`, `kru_env`, `kru_mem`)
+- [ ] Finish standard library module support (`kru_io`, `kru_env`, `kru_mem`)
 - [ ] Multi-value returns
-- [ ] Improve diagnostics (better error spans, suggestions)
+- [ ] Better diagnostics (clearer error spans, suggestions)
 - [ ] Self-hosting: rewrite the compiler in Kru itself
-- [ ] Formal grammar / language specification
+- [ ] Formal grammar / language spec

-## License
+License:

 See [LICENSE](./LICENSE).

-## Acknowledgments
+Acknowledgments:

-Built as an independent project / science fair submission exploring compiler
+Built as an independent project and science fair submission, exploring
-construction from the ground up.
+compiler construction from the ground up.